 If you’re a strong swimmer, consider bodysurfing.
 Other than a wetsuit, you won’t need any gear for bodysurfing.
 First, face the waves and pick one you like.
-When you see it, turn around quickly so you’re facing the shore and start swimming as fast as the wave is moving.
+When you see it, turn around quickly so that you’re facing the shore and start swimming as fast as the wave is moving.
 If you’re swimming fast enough, that wave will pick you up and give you a ride toward the shore.
 It’s exhilarating.
-You’ll get a whole body workout bodysurfing.
+You’ll get a whole-body workout bodysurfing.

 If you’d prefer surfing on a board, rent one from a surf shop and sign up for a beginner’s class at the beach.
-Soft boards float well and they’re durable.
-Surfing experts generally recommend starting out with a soft board your first few times on the waves.
+Soft boards float well, and they’re durable.
+Surfing experts generally recommend starting with a soft board your first few times on the waves.
 Also, choose a long surfboard to begin as well.

-There’s really no need to be a total beach bum when you’re on vacation this year.
+There’s no need to be a total beach bum when you’re on vacation this year.
 Why not use the beach as your workout partner instead?
 Pack a Frisbee, bring the dog or learn to use a standup paddleboard.
 Jump into one of these fun beach activities that can help you burn calories and build muscle while you enjoy your summer in the sand.

 Caloric burn rate throughout this article is based on that of a person weighing 150 pounds.